 The amount of weight a helicopter can lift is tremendous and finding the right helicopter to lift the weight required is simple considering and range of helicopter types.

-All the data given in this article as based on Sea-Level.
+All the data given in this article is based on performance at Sea-Level.
 The higher the helicopter goes, the lower the air density becomes so it will not be able to lift as much.
 In this case, you may have to get a bigger helicopter to lift the same load at a higher altitude.

 MD500 Slinging in High Voltage Insulators – Source: Western Area Power